 - The possession of candles, incense, hookahs, bongs and open flame devices are not permitted in any building. - Neon signs and string lights (e.g. holiday lights) are prohibited.
-Personal lamps, including halogen lamps, are not allowed. - Unauthorized modification of space and the furnishings contained within, including the installation of any air conditioners, paintings, and any personal furnishings is prohibited.
-Furniture such as chairs, couches, mattresses, waterbeds etc., is prohibited, other than furniture provided by the University. - Electrical heat-producing appliances (stoves, George Foreman grills, toaster ovens, hot plates, and portable heating units) are prohibited, including all appliances that are not UL listed and appliances that are recalled by manufacturers or government agencies.

-- Open coil appliances for heating water and beverages are prohibited.
+Personal lamps, including halogen lamps, are not allowed.

+Unauthorized modification of space and the furnishings contained within, including the installation of any air conditioners, paintings, and any personal furnishings is prohibited.
+Furniture

+- Electrical heat-producing appliances (stoves, George Foreman grills, toaster ovens, hot plates, and portable heating units) are prohibited, including all appliances that are not UL listed and appliances that are recalled by manufacturers or government agencies. - Open coil appliances for heating water and beverages are prohibited.
 Electric heaters are only allowed if provided by the University. - Smoking, including e-cigarettes, is not permitted within any building on campus. - Possession of highly flammable materials including gasoline, their containers (whether containing fuel or empty), Propane cylinders, Kerosene lamps, oil lamps, alcohol lamps, lighter fluid and other highly flammable substances are prohibited. - Power strips without an internal circuit breaker and Underwriters Lab [UL] approval are prohibited.
 Power strips may not be used in series to gain greater length.

-Spliced, taped, or frayed cords shall not be used. - Electrical cords should not be in the way of traffic (under carpets, in pathways, through doorways, taped down etc.).
+- Spliced, taped, or frayed cords shall not be used. - Electrical cords should not be in the way of traffic (under carpets, in pathways, through doorways, taped down etc.).
 Extension cords and non-breaker multi-plug adapters are prohibited. - Plug-in air fresheners are prohibited. - Do not hang or attach anything to-or on-any lamp, light fixture, sprinkler head or any other fire detection and/or suppression device. - Anything that damages, misuses, or otherwise interferes with the ready and proper operation of any fire detection or fire suppression equipment and related signs is forbidden.
-This includes, but is not limited to: sprinklers, heat and smoke detectors, extinguishers, fire alarm control panels, pull stations, annunciator, emergency lighting, exit signs, and emergency floor plan evacuation signs. - Prohibited items will be confiscated at the discretion of the University Fire Safety Office.
+This includes, but is not limited to: sprinklers, heat and smoke detectors, extinguishers, fire alarm control panels, pull stations, annunciator, emergency lighting, exit signs, and emergency floor plan evacuation signs. - Use of or storage of battery-powered or liquid fuel transportation equipment including hoverboards and skateboards anywhere on campus is prohibited. - Prohibited items will be confiscated at the discretion of the University Fire Safety Office.